boredazfcuk/docker-icloudpd/README.md

 ## DEFAULT ENVIRONMENT VARIABLES

 **user**: This is name of the user account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user on the host system for which you want to download files for.
 This user will be set as the owner of all downloaded files.
-If this variable is not set, it will default to 'user'.
+This variable will default to 'user'.

 **user_id**: This is the User ID number of the above user account.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same ID number as the user's ID on the host system.
 This will avoid permissions issues if syncing to your host's home directory.
-If this variable is not set, it will default to '1000'.
+This variable will default to '1000'.

 **group**: This is name of the group account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user's primary group on the host system.
 This This group will be set as the group for all downloaded files.
-If this variable is not set, it will default to 'group'.
+This variable will default to 'group'.

 **group_id**: This is the Group ID number of the above group.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same Group ID number as the user's primary group on the host system.
-If this variable is not set, it will default to '1000'.
+This variable will default to '1000'.

 **force_gid**: If this variable is set it will allow the group to be created with a pre-existing group id.
 This may be handy if your group id clashes with a system group insude the docker container, however, if may have undesired permissions issues.
 Please use with caution.

 **TZ**: Sets the local timezone and is required to calculate timestamps.
-If this variable is not set, it will default to Coordinated Universal Time 'UTC'.
+This variable will default to Coordinated Universal Time 'UTC'.

 **download_path**: This is the directory to which files will be downloaded from iCloud.
-If this variable is not set, it will default to "/home/${user}/iCloud".
+This variable will default to "/home/${user}/iCloud".

 **synchronisation_interval**: This is the number of seconds between synchronisations.
 It can be set to the following periods: 21600 (6hrs), 43200 (12hrs), 86400 (24hrs), 129600 (36hrs), 172800 (48hrs) and 604800 (7 days).
 If this variable is not set to one of these values, it will default to 86400 seconds.
 Be careful if setting a short synchronisation period.
 Apple have a tendency to throttle connections that are hitting their server too often.
 I find that every 24hrs is fine.
 My phone will upload files to the cloud immediately, so if I lose my phone the photos I've taken that day will still be safe in the cloud, and the container will download those photos when it runs in the evening.
 Setting a value less than 12 hours will display a warning as Apple may throttle you.